 Who Pays the Fee?

-The vendor pays the $35 Vendor ID card fee.
-This is done online during the application process, and payments are processed through a secure online payment processor.
+The vendor pays an annual fee of $35, per ID, per employee.
+This is done online during the application process, and payments are processed through a secure payment gateway.

 The ID and Where It Works

-Applicants meeting background criteria receive Vendor ID cards within 3-5 days.
-Applicants not meeting criteria receive a notification letter within 3-5 days.
-The ID card grants vendors access into all communities participating in the program.
+Applicants meeting the Safe Communities criteria receive ID cards within 3-5 business days.
+Applicants not meeting the criteria receive a notification letter within 3-5 business days.
+The ID card grants vendors access into all communities participating in the program for one annual fee.

 Vendor Background Check Criteria

 Criminal background and driver’s license checks are run on every applicant.
-This process ensures that vendors entering communities are drivers in good standing with no convictions in the last five (5) years for the following offenses; Robbery, Burglary, Theft, Dealing in Stolen Property, Aggravated Crime of Violence, or has ever been designated as a Registered Sex Offender/Predator.
+This process ensures that vendors entering communities are valid drivers with no convictions in the last five (5) years for the following offenses; Robbery, Burglary, Theft, Dealing in Stolen Property, Aggravated Crime of Violence, individuals with Ongoing Criminal Mindset or has ever been designated as a Registered Sex Offender/Predator.

 Criminal History Check

-Safe Communities utilize a third-party provider to perform an instant Criminal Background for each prospective Vendor.
+Safe Communities utilizes a third-party provider to perform an instant criminal background for each prospective vendor.
 This background check will consist of a comprehensive nationwide criminal history records search (plus Washington DC, Guam, and Puerto Rico), information from state agencies, county courts data, Department of Corrections information, checks against the Terrorist Watch List, Administrative Office of the Courts information and National Registered Sex Offender data.
 Please note that California, Connecticut, Maine, Minnesota and Indiana currently require Safe Communities to verify criminal matches found during our instant search directly at the source before reporting them, Safe Communities will not be able to provide instant criminal records results from these states.
 The background checks itemized above will be provided from all states that make this information publicly available to requesting parties.